 - Ask for help with any emotional distress or depression.
 Sometimes it can be hard to tell the difference between depression and fatigue caused by treatment.
 Talk to your doctor or nurse about how you're feeling and ask them to help you find ways to feel better.
 A counselor who works with people affected by breast cancer can be a big help.

 - Join a support group or ask to be matched with another survivor.
 It may be easier to stay on track if you can talk with other people who are further along in their treatment for breast cancer.
 Your doctor or nurse may be able to refer you to a support group or match you with another breast cancer survivor.
-You can also visit the Breastcancer.org Discussion Boards and the Live Chat Rooms.
+You can also visit the Breastcancer.org Discussion Boards.
 Here you’ll find a supportive community available 24 hours a day, 7 days a week, where you can get information, advice, and encouragement.

 "Patients really under-complain, especially older women and women who are minorities.
 I think one of the biggest errors is toughing it out.
 If you don't speak up, you may not be able to tolerate your therapy over the long haul."-- Jennifer Griggs, M.D., M.P.H.